DavisThorne/WIAFTMusic-Standalone/README.md

 instances of WIAFTM

 ## Features
-- [x] Inbuilt lavalink server instance
-- [ ] Ability to use external lavalink server
+- [x] Ability to use external lavalink server
 - [ ] Add argument parsing with ArgPars